Skip to content

 CHAI takes the jack-of-all-trades burden off their shoulders so they can master the one trade that actually matters.

 We encoded BC’s Residential Care Regulation — all of it — into 1,051 machine-enforceable rules.
-Eight AI agents run them 24 hours a day at Cristina Home.
+Eight AI agents run them 24 hours a day at Cristina Home, our BC-licensed care facility in Surrey.
 The compliance binder still exists.
 The agents just never miss a deadline.

 Slack moves messages.